 - The semester/year marks and examination mark will count 50% each towards the final mark.
 Only semester/year, examination and final marks are to be rounded.
 No condonement of marks will be allowed.

-- The content, format and duration of the supplementary, extra-ordinary, and/or special examination will be similar to that of the examination, except for oral examinations, where the supplementary, extra-ordinary, and/or special examination may be in a different format.
+- The content, format and duration of the supplementary, extraordinary, and/or special examination will be similar to that of the examination, except for oral examinations, where the supplementary, extraordinary, and/or special examination may be in a different format.

 - Students who have obtained a semester/year mark of 65% or more in a particular module may be promoted according to UP’s General Regulations.
 Departments will be allowed to use discretion in this regard.
 The rule will be stated in the study guide of the respected module.